tcsvn/activity-assistant/Readme.md

 ![Supports i386 Architecture](https://img.shields.io/badge/i386-yes-green?style=flat-square)
 ![License](https://img.shields.io/pypi/l/pyadlml?style=flat-square)

 Activities of Daily living (ADLs) e.g cooking, working, sleeping and device readings are recorded by smart home inhabitants.
 The goal is to predict inhabitants activities using device readings.
 Activity-assistant is a platform that streamlines the process of data collection.
 It can track selected devices and persons.
 Using the android app, device readings can be labeled with current activities.
-Furthermore Activity-assistant supports the deployment of trained models running predictions in real-time.
+Furthermore activity-assistant supports the deployment of trained models running predictions in real-time.
 A homeassistant integration offers users a way to automate stuff based on activity predictions.

 <p align="center">
   <img width="80%"  src=media/showreal.gif?raw=true>